Why brands no longer control the conversation

 People are talking to people about brands in a way that is much more powerful than any brand-led conversation.

-These individuals amass an engaged audience via online content, often within a niche, that are interested in their opinions and recommendations.
+These individuals amass an engaged audience, via online content and often within a niche, that are interested in their opinions and recommendations.
 Brands leverage this relationship by partnering with influencers to sell to their audience.

 Despite the fact that the audience doesn’t actually know the influencer personally, the effect is much the same as recommendations from friends and family.
 In 2018, a survey by Mediakix noted that 80% of marketers find influencer marketing effective.